Abadrausar/Rubble-/other/Rubble Readme.txt

 ==============================================
 Changelog:
 ==============================================
+v3.13
+	The resource file is no longer linked into the OSX and Linux binaries.
+		AFAIK it is useless with them anyway...
+	The Raptor command docs have less unrelated content.
+		Unfortunately there is still much room for improvement...
+	Fixed the time templates (@ADV_TIME. @FORT_TIME, and @GROWDUR) so that floating point amounts actually work.
+	Added a simple timing mode for benchmarking, activate via "-bench" (this prints the run time just before exit).

 v3.12
 	Revised/extended/bugfixed "Libs/DFHack/Fluids".
 		I added the ability to spawn fluids in an area and fixed a bug that got in by accident